Qualitative software engineering research -- reflections and guidelines: Acknowledgments

 \section{Acknowledgments}

-We acknowledge the support of Swedish Armed Forces, Swedish Defense Materiel Administration and Swedish Governmental Agency for Innovation Systems (VINNOVA) in the project number 2013-01199.
-Daniel Graziotin has been supported by the Alexander von Humboldt (AvH) Foundation.
+We acknowledge the support of Swedish Armed Forces, Swedish Defense Materiel Administration and Swedish Governmental Agency for Innovation Systems (VINNOVA) in the project number 2017-04874.
+Daniel Graziotin was supported by the Alexander von Humboldt (AvH) Foundation.
+We are grateful to Katharina Plett for proofreading the manuscript.